airswap/airswap-about/technology/glossary.md

 # Slippage and Front-running

 **Slippage occurs when** a trade executes differently than the expected price.
 This is caused by other orders being executed ahead of the submitted order.
-[Slippage](https://www.investopedia.com/terms/s/slippage.asp) can be to either the detriment and benefit to a trader, depending on which direction it occurs.
+[Slippage](https://www.investopedia.com/terms/s/slippage.asp) can be to either the detriment or benefit of a trader, depending on which direction it occurs.
 Slippage is commonplace in all continuous markets, that is, a market where the previous order impacts the price of the next.
 Slippage is avoidable in P2P systems, which are not continuous.

 **Front-running occurs when** a third-party sees an order before it is executed and takes advantage of this information to submit an order of its own to be executed first.
 [Front-running](https://www.investopedia.com/terms/f/frontrunning.asp) is prohibited in traditional markets.
 In the land of pseudonymous public ledgers, front-running is commonplace and a fundamental part of on-chain continuous markets through the practice of [MEV](https://ethereum.org/en/developers/docs/mev/).
 Front-running can also be avoided in P2P systems because they are not continuous.